 Our first year teaching Lauren used to have 2nd graders bring “very important” notes to Mr. Sommerer.

-I capturedwe were dating, I did a 12 Days of Valentines, and the last day (12th Day) he was gone to District Wrestling, so I got in touch with the wrestlers and had the captains give a note I had written to Harold to each of the 12 wrestlers…they were slipping him my love notes all day long.
+And, then, once I captured we were dating, I did a 12 Days of Valentines, and the last day (12th Day) he was gone to District Wrestling, so I got in touch with the wrestlers and had the captains give a note I had written to Harold to each of the 12 wrestlers…they were slipping him my love notes all day long.
 He could have died.
 I still think it was awesome…and once in a while we still run into one of those wrestlers…and they always remember Coach P’s crazy girlfriend!
-Priceless. 😀Do you “lik” me or not?
-What kind of school is this anyway? lik?
-Eeww and Gross.
+Priceless. 😀

 I think the initials are “JLY” which obviously stands for “just look younger” – as in “when we talk at lunch I don’t want to be seen hanging with old and decrepit people, so…”